-The fantastic part about this craft is that you likely have all the required supplies at home already, however if you don’t a quick trip to Michaels, Walmart, or even your local Dollar Store will inexpensively yield you all that you need for this fun project.
+The best part about this toilet roll Valentine’s Day craft is that you likely have all the required supplies at home already.
+However, if you don’t a quick trip to Michaels, Walmart, or even your local Dollar Store will inexpensively yield you all that you need for this fun project.

 - Empty toilet paper rolls